 It's probably going to be the place you spend the most amount of time, and can influence who you make friends with.
-Living on-campus at one of our residences is a great option, especially for new students, as your travel time is reduced, you have a large group of people to make friends with, and there are a range of great activities and support to help you settle in.
+Living on campus at one of our residences is a great option, especially for new students, as your travel time is reduced, you have a large group of people to make friends with, and there are a range of great activities and support to help you settle in.
 You even have the option to have your evening meal provided during the week.
+Newly-commencing international students are entitled to apply for a scholarship, which covers your rent for the whole year (term-time only).
 For more information about living on campus, visit the FedUni Living website.

 If you prefer to live off campus, the local communities have many options, from individual rooms in a share house to renting an entire house or apartment with a group of friends.
 Our guide to finding accommodation can be found here: Finding Accommodation (pdf, 84kb)

 - Know your rights and responsibilities as a tenant, and check with Consumer Affairs Victoria if you need advice: You should also download the 'RentRight' App for your phone.

 - Don't rent without a contract, and make sure that both you and the landlord sign it before you move in.